-Busting the paperwork myths
+Busting the paperwork myths in England

 Sue Asquith is an early years consultant and PACEY associate.
 She gives you some top tips on working with parents, child observation and how much paperwork you actually need as a home-based childcarer.